Is angeles a spanish word?

-The city is the abbreviation for El Pueblo de los Ángeles in Spanish (lit.
-Their main village, Yaangva, flourished on the banks of the Los Angeles River and provided resources such as fish, nutrient-rich land and fresh water before it emptied into the Pacific Ocean.
-The easiest and most obvious origin is a direct translation of Los Angeles, which in Spanish means “Los Angeles”.
-The reinforcement campaign of the 19th and 20th centuries gave Los Angeles countless nicknames, ranging from “The Land of Eternal Spring” to “The Wonderful City of the United States” and the home of “Sunkist Skies of Glory”.
+The city of Los Angeles is the abbreviation for El Pueblo de los Ángeles in Spanish (lit.
+The Town of the Angels).
+Its main village, Yaangva, was located on the banks of the Los Angeles River and provided resources such as fish, nutrient-rich land and fresh water before it emptied into the Pacific Ocean.
+The most obvious origin of the name is a direct translation of Los Angeles, which in Spanish means “The Angels”.

 Leave a Comment